Airbnb Quickbooks Templates

 Example Transaction

-You, the Airbnb property management company, have funds in the Property Mgmt Funds Receivable account in the amount of $10,000 owed by the owner, Kim Sorreno for listing 462 Atlas Way.
-You’d like to pay yourself this amount from the trust account.
+You, as the property manager, have $10,000 recorded in the Property Management Funds Receivable account for the owner, Kim Sorreno, related to the listing at 462 Atlas Way.
+You now want to pay yourself this amount from the trust account.

-First, you’ll need to transfer the money between the bank accounts at your financial institution.
-Once the transfer is posted and complete, record the outgoing transaction from the Trust Bank Account with the following entry:
+First, initiate the transfer between your bank accounts at your financial institution.
+Once the transfer has posted, record the outgoing transaction from the Trust Bank Account using the following entry:

 DebitCreditClass Category